kaushikgopal/RxJava-Android-Samples/README.md

 The [operator `using`](http://reactivex.io/documentation/operators/using.html) is relatively less known and notoriously hard to Google.
 It's a beautiful API that helps to setup a (costly) resource, use it and then dispose off in a clean way.

 The nice thing about this operator is that it provides a mechansim to use potentially costly resources in a tightly scoped manner. using -> setup, use and dispose.
 Think DB connections (like Realm instances), socket connections, thread locks etc.

+### 18. Multicast Playground

+Multicasting in Rx is like a dark art.
+Not too many folks know how to pull it off without concern.
+This example condiers two subscribers (in the forms of buttons) and allows you to add/remove subscribers at different points of time and see how the different operators behave under those circumstances.

+The source observale is a timer (`interval`) observable and the reason this was chosen was to intentionally pick a non-terminating observable, so you can test/confirm if your multicast experiment will leak.

+_I also gave a talk about [Multicasting in detail at 360|Andev](https://speakerdeck.com/kaushikgopal/rx-by-example-volume-3-the-multicast-edition).
+If you have the inclination and time, I highly suggest watching that talk first (specifically the Multicast operator permutation segment) and then messing around with the example here._

 ## Rx 2.x